 Privacy Notice - Isle of Man Nationality Service

-The Isle of Man Nationality Service is an office within the Isle of Man Borders Division of the Cabinet Office, which is a Department of the Isle of Man Government as established under the Government Departments Act 1987 (as amended).
+The Isle of Man Nationality Service is an office within the Isle of Man Passport, Immigration and Nationality Office, an office of the Cabinet Office, which is a Department of the Isle of Man Government as established under the Government Departments Act 1987 (as amended).

 Personal information supplied or collected for the purposes of becoming a British citizen will be held and processed by the Cabinet Office, a Department of the Isle of Man Government, Government Office, Bucks Road, Douglas, Isle of Man, IM1 3PN.

 Data protection law in the Isle of Man changed on 1 August 2018.
 This notice reflects your rights under the new laws and lets you know how we will look after and use your personal information.
 This includes what you tell us about yourself, what we learn about you as you engage with us and what others share with us to fulfil their legal obligations or help prevent abuse and detect crime.
 It also covers what information we may share with other organisations.
 This information will be held on our nationality casework system.